wp-plugins/text-widget-with-class/readme.txt

 == Description ==

 A text widget based on the default Wordpress text widget.
-Allows users to add custom classes to the title tag.
-Works with the default themes.
+Allows users to add custom classes to the widget container and the title tag.

 It takes this:
 &lt;h3 class="widget-title">

 And allows you to do this:
 &lt;h3 class="widget-title custom-class custom-class-2 etc">

+It also allows users to add custom classes to the widget container.

 == Installation ==